 Anne-Marie Heegaard, M.D., Ph.D. is Associate Professor at the Department of Drug Design & Pharmacology, University of Copenhagen.
 Anne-Marie Heegaard’s laboratory focuses on molecular and cellular mechanisms underlying malignant and non-malignant bone pain.
 Her research is translational and ranges from in vitro studies to animal models and clinical investigations.
 Previously Dr. Heegaard was Head of in vivo pharmacology at a biotech company.
-Dr. Heegaard is the coordinator for the European Training Network: BonePain (2015-2018) and is the coordinator of BonePainII.
+Dr. Heegaard was the coordinator of the European Training Network: BonePain (2015-2018) and is the coordinator of BonePainII.

-BSc, PhD, FmedSci., Professor, Group Leader
+MSc, PhD, Professor, Group Leader

 PhD, DSc, FMedSci, FRS, Professor, Group Leader

 Institute for Biomedical Research